elipapa/elipapa.github.io/about.md

 I use machine learning and software engineering to help find new drugs, taking advantage of [human genetics](https://www.opentargets.org) and other biological data.

+I graduated from the [University of Toronto][] with a bachelor in [Engineering Science][].
+I continued my path in biomedical engineering with a S.M. in mechanical engineering at [MIT][] and a Ph.D from the [Harvard/MIT Health Science & Technology Institute][] working on the [interface between the human immune system and the microbiome][almlab].
+You can find a list of my research publications on [Google scholar][].
+I have trained as a physician at [Imperial College London medical school][].

 ## Skills